Newton Hall, Durham: History

 The gardens extended west and south of the Hall, with the service buildings to the north and east.
 Those at the north still exist today, at Brancepeth Close.
 A great walled garden was laid out to the south overlooking the City with formal ornate patterns with fashionable plants such as the pyramidal yew.
 To the west and beyond a small walled forecourt, stretched out the long avenue, framed by woodland on both sides.

 Sir Henry never saw the house and gardens completed, dying in London in 1723.
 The Liddels stayed at Newton throughout the 18th century, extending the Hall in 1751 by adding an attic floor, probably within the earlier roof.
 Ravensworth Castle increasingly became their principal residence and in the 19th century the Newton Estate was sold to William Russell of Brancepeth Castle who began to rent it out to professional gentlemen and minor gentry.

 Sir Julian Byng resided in Newton Hall for two years after purchasing it in 1909.

 After Byng left, it ceased to be a private house and served as a branch of the County Lunatic Asylum.
 Finally vacated after the First World War, it was demolished in 1926.
 Its walls and gardens remained in a fragmentary state, in part, right up until the early 1970s, when the increasing demand for housing development on the old estate finally obliterated the upstanding remains.

 The oldest remaining building on the site is Newton Hall farm cottage which stands hidden in trees off Carr House Drive, just down from the old fish pond which is drained but still visible.
 One of the wells used by the hall for drinking water still sits in what is now a garden close by.
 The majority of the other streets take their names from either cathedral cities (mainly those in the east of the estate) or castles in the north of England (mainly those in the west of the estate).

 Photographs of the Hall in various states of repair as well as a map of the area before housing development hang in the Lounge of the Jovial Monk public house.

 Newton Hall sits 2 mi outside Durham City Centre.
 Most of the housing was built in the 1960s, 70s and 80s and is mainly 2 and 3 bedroomed Detached and semi-detached houses, along with some 1 and 2 bedroomed flats.
-The original community centre, which was one of the original farm buildings, along with the playground and tennis courts were was demolished in 2007 to make way for a small development of housing.
+The original community centre, which was one of the original farm buildings, along with the playground and tennis courts were demolished in 2007 to make way for a small development of housing.
+The prefabricated houses which were erected in the 1970's as temporary housing were vacated in 2025 and are due to be demolished by 2026.